Break-Even Point

 Total Variable Costs

-Variable costs will increase or decrease in proportion to the production of a unit.
+Variable costs will increase or decrease in proportion to the number of unit produced.
 A good example of variable costs is materials.
 As the business increases production, more raw goods are needed.
 For a furniture manufacturer to make a table, it will need to double the wood to make two tables.

 Other variable costs include labour in producing the product, sales commission and shipping charges.